microsoft/ApplicationInsights-JS/API-reference.md

         // Default 500 - controls how many ajax calls will be monitored per page view.
         // Set to -1 to monitor all ajax calls on the page.
         maxAjaxCallsPerView: number;

+        // If true, the SDK will not store or read any data from cookies.
+        // Default: false
+        isCookieUseDisabled: boolean;

         // Custom cookie domain.
 This is helpful if you want to share Application Insights cookies across subdomains.
         cookieDomain: string;